 DJ, you can do me no wrong.
 In six faithful years as a Don Julio patron, I have yet to be disappointed by the quality of meat, grand wine selection, superb service and classic good ole BA sidewalk dining.

 La Editorial Bistro

-I am ambivalent to give this spot up because it’s super special.
+I am ambivalent to give this spot up because it’s super special, so I won’t be giving any addresses here.
 All terraces should be as lovely as the one at La Editorial Bistro.
 Combine this prime open aired rooftop with lunch specials and a full cocktail menu, and you’ve got my summer go-to spot.
 Photo: La Editorial Bistro.

 Jardin Japonés Restaurant (Casares 2966)

 If it were all about ambience, Jardin Japonés would be the best sushi spot in town.
 This restaurant is located in the beautiful Japanese gardens, and while it may not be the top choice to eat sushi in the city (check out THIS list for best sushi in Buenos Aires), it still offers fresh quality fish and items that don’t include loads of cream cheese.
 Photo: Jardin Japonés.

 Famed Villa Crespo spot Malvón has opened up a second casona in Palermo Botántico featuring their wonderful selection of breads and a beautiful garden.